 In the Amplified Bible this verse is expanded to read: "In the world you have tribulation and trials and distress and frustration; but be of good cheer (take courage; be confident, certain, undaunted).
-For I have overcome the world (I have deprived of its power to harm you and have conquered it for vou."
+For I have overcome the world (I have deprived of its power to harm you and have conquered it for you."

 - 1. What did God promise Abram (Gen 12:2-3). - 2.
 Did God say only Israel would be blessed? - 3.
-Who else is included in the promise? - 4.
-The nation of Israel was a picture of the C............... - 5.
+Who else is included in the promise? - 5.
 What did Jesus promise His disciples (John 16:33)? - 6.
 Who oppresses God's people now?